 And once things get farther along, you should also ask to see a copy of the lease, and hammer out the details about utility accounts ahead of time.
 "Make sure the tenant is the actual lease holder, and understand what the monthly expenses are and who is responsible to pay them," suggests Mdrn. managing director Kobi Lahav.
 Even if your prospective roommate seems perfectly on the level, you'll want to confirm all the details in the paperwork for yourself.

 2. Location, location, location

-However, if you feel that you live in a perfectly safe neighborhood that has a bad rap, like Harlem or Bed-Stuy, make sure to explain that.
+However, if you feel that you live in a perfectly safe neighborhood that might not be on the top of everyone's list (say, way uptown or far out in one of the boroughs), make sure to explain that.
 If you've lived there for five years and never had any issues, be vocal about it!
-You don't want to deter someone just because of a notorious zip code.
+You don't want to deter someone just because they're unfamiliar with, or hesitant about, your neighborhood.

 3. Opposites don't attract